heilingbrunner/vscode-hp42s-free42/README.md

 The formatter has several settings:

-- Remove Line Numbers: This will remove all leading line numbers.
+- Use Line Numbers: This will insert/refresh the leading line numbers.
 - Remove Too Long Spaces: This will reduce whitespaces in the code.
 - Replace Abbreviations: Abbreviations for special characters will be replaced by the correct intended character.
 - Trim Line: This removes whitespaces at the beginnning and at the end of a code line.